 Instructions

-• Combine the salt and flour together in a large bowl.
+• Combine the salt and flour in a large bowl.
 Stir in the water until the dough comes together.
 Knead for 5 minutes.

 • Preheat the skillet over medium-low heat.